ueberdosis/hocuspocus/docs/api/hooks/on-store-document.md

 ## Introduction

-The `onStoreDocument` hook is called after the document has been changed (after the onChange hook) and can be used to store the changed document to a persistent storage.
+The `onStoreDocument` hooks are called after the document has been changed (after the onChange hooks) and can be used to store the changed document to a persistent storage.
 Calls to `onStoreDocument` are debounced by default (see `debounce` and `maxDebounce` configuration options).